tnc1997/ts-utils/libraries/array/docs/array.sum.md

 ## sum() function

-Return the sum of the values of a numerical array.
+Returns the sum of the values of a numerical array.

 <b>Signature:</b>